Lamg2799/linear-regression/README.md

-# linear-regression
+# linear-regression:

 Implementation of a linear regression algorithm during university.

 Showcases basic Java skills and the ability to implement mathematical concepts with code.

+Produces a graph of random points and runs the linear gradient descent algorithm which produces the best-fit line.

+# Requirements:

+- Java 8

+# To Run:

+- Clone the repository
+- Enter the cloned folder
+- Compile all classes: javac *
+- Run Assignment: java Assignment
+- Follow the instructions in the terminal to continually improve the approximation.